digime/digime-sdk-nodejs/documents/manage-accounts/read-accounts.md

 });
 ```

-Received [response](../types/Types.ReadAccountsResponse.html) should be something like:
+Received {@link Types.ReadAccountsResponse | response} should be something like:

 ```
 {